forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config/config.md

     port: 3000
 ```
 :::tip Migrate from TOML file
-If you previously ran bdjuno with a `config.toml` file, you can simply migrate to the new `config.yaml` file by running:
+If you previously ran bdjuno with a `config.toml` file, you can easily migrate to the new `config.yaml` file by running:
 ```shell
 $ bdjuno migrate v2
 ```
-A `config.yaml` file will be generated based on the exsisting `config.toml` file.
+A `config.yaml` file will be generated based on the existing `config.toml` file.
 :::

 Let's see what each section refers to: